junxit/us-congress-bills-116/bill.md

 - **(a)** *Establishment* Not later than 180 days after the date of enactment of this Act, the Director of the Office of Science and Technology Policy shall convene an interagency entity (referred to in this Act as the “Entity”) under the National Science and Technology Council with the responsibility to coordinate Federal programs and activities in support of sustainable chemistry, including those described in sections 5 and 6.
 - **(b)** *Coordination with existing groups* In convening the Entity, the Director of the Office of Science and Technology Policy shall consider overlap and possible coordination with existing committees, subcommittees, or other groups of the National Science and Technology Council, such as—
-  - **(1)** the Committee on Environment, Natural Resources, and Sustainability;
+  - **(1)** the Committee on Environment;
   - **(2)** the Committee on Technology;
   - **(3)** the Committee on Science; or
   - **(4)** related groups or subcommittees.
-- **(c)** *Co-chairs* The Entity shall be co-chaired by representatives from the Environmental Protection Agency, the National Institute of Standards and Technology, and the National Science Foundation.
+- **(c)** *Co-chairs* The Entity shall be co-chaired by the Office of Science and Technology Policy and a representative from the Environmental Protection Agency, the National Institute of Standards and Technology, the National Science Foundation, or the Department of Energy, as selected by the Director of the Office of Science and Technology Policy.
 - **(d)** *Agency participation* The Entity shall include representatives, including subject matter experts, from the Environmental Protection Agency, the National Institute of Standards and Technology, the National Science Foundation, the Department of Energy, the Department of Agriculture, the Department of Defense, the National Institutes of Health, the Centers for Disease Control and Prevention, the Food and Drug Administration, and other related Federal agencies, as appropriate.
+- **(e)** *Termination* The Entity shall terminate on the date that is 10 years after the date of enactment of this Act.

 ## § 4.
 Roadmap for sustainable chemistry

 - **(a)** *Roadmap* Not later than 2 years after the date of enactment of this Act, the Entity shall—
+  - **(1)** consult with relevant stakeholders including representatives from industry, academia, the Federal Government, and international entities to develop and update as needed a consensus definition of “sustainable chemistry” to guide the activities under this Act;
-  - **(1)** develop a working framework of attributes characterizing sustainable chemistry, as described in subsection (b);
+  - **(2)** develop a working framework of attributes characterizing and metrics for assessing sustainable chemistry, as described in subsection (b);
-  - **(2)** assess the state of sustainable chemistry in the United States as a key benchmark from which progress under the activities described in this Act can be measured, including assessing key sectors of the United States economy, key technology platforms, and barriers to innovation;
+  - **(3)** assess the state of sustainable chemistry in the United States as a key benchmark from which progress under the activities described in this Act can be measured, including assessing key sectors of the United States economy, key technology platforms, commercial priorities, and barriers to innovation;
-  - **(3)** coordinate and support Federal research, development, demonstration, technology transfer, commercialization, education, and training efforts in sustainable chemistry, including budget coordination and support for public-private partnerships, as appropriate;
+  - **(4)** coordinate and support Federal research, development, demonstration, technology transfer, commercialization, education, and training efforts in sustainable chemistry, including budget coordination and support for public-private partnerships, as appropriate;
-  - **(4)** identify methods by which the Federal agencies can facilitate the development of incentives for development, consideration and use of sustainable chemistry processes and products, including innovative financing mechanisms;
+  - **(5)** identify methods by which the Federal agencies can facilitate the development of incentives for development, consideration and use of sustainable chemistry processes and products, including innovative financing mechanisms;
-  - **(5)** identify major scientific challenges, roadblocks, or hurdles to transformational progress in improving the sustainability of the chemical sciences; and
+  - **(6)** identify major scientific challenges, roadblocks, or hurdles to transformational progress in improving the sustainability of the chemical sciences; and
-  - **(6)** identify other opportunities for expanding Federal efforts in support of sustainable chemistry.
+  - **(7)** identify other opportunities for expanding Federal efforts in support of sustainable chemistry.
-- **(b)** *Attributes characterizing sustainable chemistry* The Entity shall develop a working framework of attributes characterizing sustainable chemistry for the purposes of carrying out the Act.
+- **(b)** *Characterizing and assessing sustainable chemistry* The Entity shall develop a working framework of attributes characterizing and metrics for assessing sustainable chemistry for the purposes of carrying out the Act.
 In developing this framework, the Entity shall—
   - **(1)** seek advice and input from stakeholders as described in subsection (c);
-  - **(2)** consider existing definitions of or frameworks characterizing sustainable or green chemistry already in use at Federal agencies;
+  - **(2)** consider existing definitions of or frameworks characterizing and metrics for assessing sustainable chemistry already in use at Federal agencies;
-  - **(3)** consider existing definitions of or frameworks characterizing sustainable or green chemistry already in use by international organizations of which the United States is a member, such as the Organisation for Economic Co-operation and Development; and
+  - **(3)** consider existing definitions of or frameworks characterizing and metrics for assessing sustainable chemistry already in use by international organizations of which the United States is a member, such as the Organisation for Economic Co-operation and Development; and
-  - **(4)** consider any other appropriate existing definitions of or frameworks characterizing sustainable or green chemistry.
+  - **(4)** consider any other appropriate existing definitions of or frameworks characterizing and metrics for assessing sustainable chemistry.
-- **(c)** *Consultation* In carrying out the duties described in subsections (a) and (b), the Entity shall consult and coordinate with stakeholders qualified to provide advice and information to guide Federal activities related to sustainable chemistry through workshops, requests for information, and other mechanisms as necessary.
+- **(c)** *Consultation* In carrying out the duties described in subsections (a) and (b), the Entity shall consult with stakeholders qualified to provide advice and information to guide Federal activities related to sustainable chemistry through workshops, requests for information, and other mechanisms as necessary.
 The stakeholders shall include representatives from—
   - **(1)** business and industry (including trade associations and small- and medium-sized enterprises from across the value chain);
   - **(2)** the scientific community (including the National Academies of Sciences, Engineering, and Medicine, scientific professional societies, and academia);
   - **(3)** the defense community;